chadwhitacre/openpath/_posts/2024-04-05-open-source-is-a-restaurant.md

 ---
-title: Open Source is a Restaurant
+title: Open Source Is a Restaurant
 excerpt: It was a great meal.
 Are we going to pay the tab?
 ---